 Previously within the UNC, there was a clause which allowed for the most recent values to be applied if there was a scenario where the AUGE does not produce the required values.
 This was introduced within Modification 0229 – Mechanism for Correct Apportionment of UIG in May 2010.

-The clause to allow this rollover, subsequently fell away under the Project Nexus changes as the whole AUGE section was removed, and reintroduced when Modification 0473 - Project Nexus – Allocation of Unidentified Gas amended the AUGE role but without this clause.
+The clause to allow this rollover subsequently fell away under the Project Nexus changes as the whole AUGE section was removed, and reintroduced when Modification 0473 - Project Nexus – Allocation of Unidentified Gas amended the AUGE role but without this clause.

 This Modification seeks to reinstate the ability for an approved AUG Table to be ‘rolled over’ for a further agreed period.
 This would be to allow the AUG Table for 2025/26 specifically, to be ‘rolled over’ so that it applies for AUG Years 2026/27 and 2027/28.